 Those key exploratory reports are:

-- Personas automatically identify distinct cohorts of users who behave similarly/dis-similarly.
+- automatically identify distinct cohorts of users who behave similarly/dis-similarly.
 Customize the product around each cohort or figure out how to get cohorts that are less engaged to be more engaged.
 For extra points, sync your cohorts to a Customer Data Platform or A/B testing tool like Braze to customize.

-- Engagement Matrix answers what actions are valuable vs. not valuable to return visits.
+- answers what actions are valuable vs. not valuable to return visits.
 This report is great at identifying low frequency, but high value actions.
 Once those are discovered, hypothesize why that action is important to those who do it and how you can facilitate more people finding the same value out of that action.

-- Stickiness shows how often people are coming back and performing valuable actions.
+- shows how often people are coming back and performing valuable actions.
 Once you know from the engagement matrix low volume, high value actions, use the stickiness report to build custom cohorts of those that perform this action in each visit and compare to cohorts that only performed the action once or not at all.

 Limitations